Many people have HPV (human papillomavirus), and the infection often clears up on its own, without treatment. And it often doesn’t make people sick.

-For now, HPV treatment focuses on the symptoms of the infection.
-Symptoms include genital warts associated with low-risk HPV types (which don't generally lead to cancers) and the precancerous changes sometimes associated with the high-risk types of HPV.
+But if it doesn’t go away by itself, and if it causes problems, your doctor can treat the symptoms of the infection.
+These may include genital warts linked to low-risk HPV types (which don't generally lead to cancers) and the precancerous changes sometimes linked to certain types of HPV.

-For women, doctors may swab cells from the cervix, just as they are collected for a Pap test, and have them analyzed in a laboratory.
+If you’re a woman, your doctor may swab cells from your cervix, just like when you get a Pap test, and send them to a lab for testing.
 This analysis looks for genetic material, or DNA, of HPV within the body's cells.
-It can detect the high-risk HPV types.
-No specific test for the strains of HPV that cause cancer is available at this time for men.
+It can find the HPV types that can cause problems.
+There’s no similar test for the strains of HPV that cause cancer in men.

-If a woman is infected with a type of HPV that can lead to cancer, the doctor may suggest frequent Pap tests to watch for signs of abnormal cell changes in the genital area.
-Abnormal cell changes in the cervix are a warning sign of possible cervical cancer.
-The doctor may also do a test called a colposcopy, in which a special magnifying device is used to look closely at the cervix, vagina, and vulva.
+If your doctor finds that you have a type of HPV that can lead to cancer, she may suggest you get Pap tests more often to watch for signs of abnormal cell changes in the genital area.
+Abnormal cell changes in the cervix may be a warning sign cervical cancer.
+Your doctor may also do a test called a colposcopy, in which she uses a special magnifying device called a colposcope to look closely at your cervix, vagina, and vulva.

 - Cryotherapy.
 This involves freezing the abnormal cells with liquid nitrogen.